 Rice University alumni will also have the opportunity to meet and engage with the Nakatani RIES Japanese Fellows when they are at Rice from August – September.
 Non-Rice students can stay in contact with the Japanese Fellows while they are in the U.S. via LINE, Facebook, Snapchat, Skype, etc.

 However, while participants are abroad in Japan they will spend the majority of their day in their research host labs.
 In Japan, undergraduate students do not typically do research until their B4 (senior) year.
 This means that, while in the research host lab, most of your day will be spent working alongside graduate students.
 When you get to your host lab, you can ask your professor and mentor/s if there are any undergraduate members of the lab and if/when you can meet them.

 Can I contact past Nakatani RIES Fellows?

 Yes!
-We would be happy to put you in touch with a 2016 Nakatani RIES alumnus if you’d like to ask them specific questions.
+We would be happy to put you in touch with one of our alumni.
 Email firstname.lastname@example.org if you would like to request to speak to an alumnus and indicate which student or what type of student (for example someone majoring in your same field) that you’d like to be connected with.